StuartCox3107/street-art-at-home/README.md

 ## Features left to implement

-- In the future I would like to add the option for users to be able to choose from various sized images or even custom ones
+- In the future I would like to add the option for users to be able to choose from various sized images or even custom ones.
+I would also add email functionality to both the user login process and order confirmation process.

 ### [Top of page](#top)
 ---